Clinical trial: Research

 The risk information seeking and processing (RISP) model analyzes social implications that affect attitudes and decision making pertaining to clinical trials.
 People who hold a higher stake or interest in the treatment provided in a clinical trial showed a greater likelihood of seeking information about clinical trials.
 Cancer patients reported more optimistic attitudes towards clinical trials than the general population.
 Having a more optimistic outlook on clinical trials also leads to greater likelihood of enrolling.

+Matching

+Matching involves a systematic comparison of a patient's clinical and demographic information against the eligibility criteria of various trials.
+Methods include: